carlmontanari/scrapli/README.md

 If you use a platform driver, the base prompt is set in the driver so you don't really need to worry about this!

-The `comms_prompt_pattern` pattern can be changed at any time at or after instantiation of an scrapli object, and is done so by modifying `conn.channel.comms_prompt_pattern` where `conn` is your scrapli connection object.
+The `comms_prompt_pattern` pattern can be changed at any time at or after instantiation of a scrapli object, and is done so by modifying `conn.channel.comms_prompt_pattern` where `conn` is your scrapli connection object.
 Changing this *can* break things though, so be careful!
+If using any `NetworkDriver` sub-classes you should modify the privilege level(s) if necessary, and *not* the `comms_prompt_pattern`.

 ## On Open